StackVista/stackstate-docs/use/problem-investigation/problem_navigation.md

 ### Time window of a problem

 A problem is considered to start one hour before the timestamp of the first reported unhealthy state it contains and end five minutes after the last change to an unhealthy state.
 Note that the first unhealthy state in the problem might not have been reported by the root cause component.
-If a new component changes state and is added to the problem, the problem time window will be extended to include this.
+If a component in the problem changes to an unhealthy state or a new component is added to the problem, the problem time window will be extended to include this state change.

 ## See also